 Sapphire Treatments To Know

-The majority of commercial grade sapphires have had some measure of treatment, the most common being heat treatment.
+The majority of commercial-grade sapphires have had some measure of treatment, the most common being heat treatment.
 Throughout history, it has been a common practice to treat sapphires in some way to enhance their color and clarity.
 It is important to understand the ways in which sapphires may be treated so you can make an informed decision.
+This is especially important with the modern technology that is abundant in 2020.

 What Does It Mean When A Gemstone Is Heated?